 Metadata indicator Description

-Publication title Hospital onset COVID-19 cases in Scotland
+Publication Hospital onset COVID-19 cases in Scotland

+title

 Description This release provides information on hospital onset COVID-19 cases, there is a need for consistent reporting using standardised case definitions.

 Theme Infections in Scotland

 Topic COVID-19

 Format Word document

 Data source(s) COVID-19 Cases:

 Case data source: Electronic Communication of Surveillance in Scotland (ECOSS)

 Admissions Data Source: Rapid Admission Preliminary Inpatient Data (RAPID) or Local Patient Admissions Systems

-Date that data are acquired 24 June 2020
+Date that data are acquired 11 August 2020

-Release date 01 July 2020
+Release date 19 August 2020

 Frequency Weekly

-Timeframe of data and timeliness Timeframe of this publication was decided by first positive sample in Scotland (i.e. March 2020) The latest iteration of data is 07 June 2020, therefore the data are 3 or 4 weeks in arrears.
+Timeframe of data and timeliness Timeframe of this publication was decided by first positive sample in Scotland (i.e. March 2020) The latest iteration of data is 26 July 2020, therefore the data are 3 or 4 weeks in arrears.

-Continuity of data Weekly updates
+Continuity of Weekly updates

+data Weekly updates

 Revisions statement These data are not subject to planned major revisions.
 However, National ARHAI Scotland aims to continually improve the interpretation of the data and therefore analysis methods are regularly reviewed and may be updated in the future.

-Revisions relevant to this publication Not applicable

-Concepts and definitions The transmission of COVID-19 is thought to occur mainly through respiratory droplets and through contact with contaminated surfaces.
-Further information on the epidemiology of COVID-19 in healthcare settings can be found on the Health Protection Scotland website.
-As sustained community transmission has occurred as the pandemic has progressed, it has become more challenging to identify true cases of hospital transmission.
-A system for monitoring COVID-19 is critical to tracking nosocomial transmission in healthcare settings to inform infection, prevention and control measures.
-In response to the Scottish Government's request to ascertain and validate the hospital-onset status of all
+Revisions relevant to this publication Data are continually validated by both NHS boards and within the ECOSS laboratory database.
+ECOSS is a live database and due to possible changes in specimen dates, personal demographics or amendments to COVID-19 test results, retrospective counts for Community onset cases may vary slightly from week to week.
+Any changes to cases taken within hospital settings, which are validated by NHS boards, are tracked by National ARHAI Scotland.
+Changes to retrospective data for the Non-hospital onset, indeterminate hospital onset, probable hospital onset and definite hospital onset groups are outlined in the table below if applicable.
+There are no revisions relevant to this publication for COVID-19 cases taken within hospital settings up to 19 July.